-Since September 2014, Ben Figgis MA (Cantab).
-Previously deputy head at Oakham, where he also taught sixth form history and theory of knowledge.
-Has also been history teacher, housemaster and head of boarding at Abingdon.
+Since 2014, Ben Figgis MA (Cantab), married to Joanna.
+Previously deputy head at Oakham, and was history teacher, housemaster and head of boarding at Abingdon.
 Before taking up teaching had a life in media, which he left after concerns about the ethical compromises involved in newsgathering.
 Keen to provide pupils with a modern education, and a world view.
 Enrichment is a word which comes up a lot – an interest and excitement in subjects is as important as achieving a particular grade.

 Special Education Needs

 The Learning Support Department offers individual lessons for pupils who have a mild specific learning difficulty.
 All pupils however must be able to cope in the classroom without individual Learning Assistant support.